 Cane Run Station

-Cane Run Station is a coal-fired power station owned and operated by E.ON near Louisville, Kentucky.
+Cane Run Station was a coal-fired power station owned and operated by E.ON near Louisville, Kentucky.

 - Owner: Louisville Gas and Electric Company